Discovery Investigations: Reports

 Results of the investigations were printed in the Discovery Reports.
 This was a series of many small reports, published in 38 volumes by the Cambridge University Press, and latterly the Institute of Oceanographic Sciences.
 Many were printed as individual reports rather than in large volumes.

-List of the Discovery Reports
+List

 Books

 The Discovery Investigations are described in the following books, all of which were out of print in 2008: